Digital Humanities Projects

 Digital Humanities Research:

 Texts can be read in sequence as created and/or presented, publicly or otherwise.
 With computers, we can digitally interact with such works.
 In their written forms as typescripts or manuscripts texts can be digitized and then can be (re-)analyzed and (re-)interpreted via computer software.
+Section 6 below lists online resources that cover various dimensions of the digital humanities.
+Many more resources can be located via Internet searches.

 The digital manipulation of texts includes deformance, as Jerome McGann and Lisa Samuels called it in "Deformance and Interpretation" [New Literary History, 30:1 (1999): 25-56; Accessible online].